 As we said, the guidelines for LSF are complex and often providers underclaim because they misinterpret who does and doesn’t qualify for the monthly payments.

 Learners can experience various learning difficulties and often they can be unaware that they even experience a hidden learning need.

-The most important point is to make sure that as many learners as possible are assessed on their learning needs, whether they have been formally diagnosed or not.
+The most important point is to make sure that you complete a learning needs assessment to understand the impact that any identified needs will have on an apprentice’s ability to complete their programme, whether they have been formally diagnosed or not.

-#3 LSF gives move flexible ways to provide training to learners who require support
+#3 LSF gives more flexible ways to provide training to learners who require support

 There are plenty of ways LSF can support apprentices and training providers.